 Few people resist the tempting aroma of coffee.
 Getting up in the morning and sipping a cup looking out the window is the best way to start the day.

-Origin of coffee in Puerto Rico
+The Origin of Puerto Rico Coffee

-It came from Santo Domingo in 1736 and during the following years, it expanded its production to the entire island.
+It came from Santo Domingo in 1736 and, during the following years, it expanded its production to the entire island.

 The nutrients of the volcanic soil make Puerto Rican coffee one of the most demanded for its luxury gourmet characteristics.